SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 ``possibleElement`` was most recently set to an optional ``ChemicalElement`` for the atomic number of oxygen (``8``), which doesn't exist in the enumeration.
 This means that the optional contains *no value at all* – causing ``if (possibleElement)`` to equate to ``false``, triggering the ``else`` part of the statement above, and printing the text ``"Not an element I know about"``.

+..
+TODO: Add a section about arrays and dictionaries once their design is more tied down.

 .. refnote:: References

     * https://[Internal Staging Server]/docs/LangRef.html#integer_literal ✔︎